 Roofing sheets can be used for a range of applications, from traditional sheet roofing in agriculture buildings and outbuildings to more contemporary uses such as carports and domestic roofing.
 There’s also a selection of materials to choose from, depending on the application and your requirements, which makes them flexible in terms of how they’re used.
 We can cut roof sheets to any size you need – all you need to do is let us know the dimensions.
 If you have a particularly large order, feel free to give us a call and we can provide you with a personalised quote.

 Corrugated sheets provide an environmentally friendly method of roofing as well as being durable and light.
-Corrugated roofing is typically used for sheds and garages, porches and lean-to extensions.
+Corrugated roofing is typically used for sheds and garages, porches and lean-to extensions, frequently bitumen sheets.
 Because of the nature of the design of corrugated sheets, they’re able to withstand considerable pressure.
 They can be installed on pitches as low as 5 degrees, so they’re beneficial for lean-tos and garden houses.
 Corrugated sheets are quick to install and require no specialist equipment or skills, so any DIY enthusiast can fit them with ease.
 They also offer great roof ventilation above the sheet into the tile batten cavity and into the roof space, while still helping to control moisture.
 The thermal insulation of corrugated sheets help to significantly improve the thermal performance of the roof, as well as improving the sound insulation by as much as 27%.

 Metal roofing is an innovative system which can fit onto any roof size with ease.
 It’s often used for tool sheds, garages, workshops and play houses, and the attractive finish can enhance a range of small buildings.
 Metal roofing such as Corotile is made from steel sheets encased in acrylic and stone chippings to provide a sturdy and hardwearing material that’s resistant to fire, storms, hail and snow.
 The benefits of using metal roofing sheets is that they’re tough and last a long time, as well as being easy to install as they don’t need to be cut – they’re designed to be overlapped.
 Metal roofing can fit any sized roof and is environmentally-friendly, as well as being available in an attractive and traditional charcoal design.